For many years the SAR. has recognized the many common bonds of purpose and principles shared by the SAR and Scouting BSA.

 This annual competition is conducted on a calendar year basis.

-Any Eagle Scout is eligible to apply who is still registered actively in a Scout unit provided that he does NOT reach his 19th birthday in the calendar year of application.
+Any Eagle Scout is eligible to apply who is still registered actively in a Scout unit provided that s/he does NOT reach his/her 19th birthday in the calendar year of application.

 An Eagle may apply more than one year, but no individual may be awarded more total dollars than the $8000 First Place award.
-For example, if an Eagle applies one year and receives the National runner-up award of $4000, and has not reached his 19th birthday in the following calendar year, he may apply the second year, but if he were the First Place winner, he would receive only an additional $4000.
+For example, if an Eagle applies one year and receives the National runner-up award of $4000, and has not reached his/her 19th birthday in the following calendar year, they may apply the second year, but if they were the First Place winner, they would receive only an additional $4000.